jbellogo/Notes/content/Git.md

 ```

 ### clone
 The `git clone` command copies an existing Git repository.
+It iwll create a folder with the name of the repo.
+So run it from within portfolio/ directly